 Applications for the 34th Kitzbüheler Alpenrallye 2021 must be received by the organizer by 16th July 2021, midnight.
 The official entry form or the online application form, available on our webpage at www.alpenralye.at, must be fully completed.
 In addition, a copy of your valid driver’s license for the car driver, and also a highresolution car photo (preferably in digital form) must be provided to the organizing office.
 Confirmation of your entry also signifies your acceptance of these regulations.

 from € 3,370.- up; incl. hotel (2 persons, 3 nights)

 b) Team designation: no fee

-Team entries can be submitted between Friday, 1st May and Thursday 4th July 2020 until 10 pm, online at www.alpenrallye.at/teamcontest or can be submitted directly to the rally office.
+Team entries can be submitted between Monday, 16th August and 10 pm Thursday evening, 16th September 2021, online at www.alpenrallye.at/teamcontest or can be submitted directly to the rally office.

-Only one team can be named per vehicle.
-A team consists of at least 3 or maximum 4 vehicles, and can be identified by a name selected by the team.
+Only one team can be named per car.
+A team consists of at least 3 or maximum 4 cars, and can be identified by a name selected by the team.

 The name of the driver must be provided as the reason for the funds transfer.